Who was in on Banksy's 'self-destruct' art stunt?

 Footage circulating on the internet shows a middle-aged man, wearing thick-rimmed black glasses, filming the moment when the picture is shredded.

-Shortly after, the man is seen being escorted out of the room.
+Shortly after, a man is seen being escorted out of the room.

 Was that Banksy?